JeffreyRiggle/my-site/content/blog/tcp/index.md

 | SYN-SENT | --> | <SEQ=100><CTL=RST> | --> | Abort |
 | SYN-SENT | | | | CLOSED |
 | SYN-SENT | --> | <SEQ=400><CTL=SYN> | --> | |

-* Similar half open aborts can occur when one TCP tries to send a message to a crashed TCP.

 ##### Resets
 * A reset must be sent whenever a segment arrives which is no intended for the current connection.